 5. Know your products and services

-In order to help the customer, you must have a deep knowledge of your products and the way they work.
+To help the customer, you must have a deep knowledge of your products and the way they work.
 It’s recommended that each customer service agent spends onboarding time with a seasoned product specialist so he can ask questions and fully understand the ins and out of the product.
 This way, you’ll be able to help customers when they’re troubleshooting issues, and you’ll know product tips and tricks you can share to make the product easier to use.

-Live chat, email or even telephone communication can seem impersonal because you can’t read the other person’s facial expressions and body language.
+Live chat, email, or even telephone communication can seem impersonal because you can’t read the other person’s facial expressions and body language.
 Consumers want to feel connected so look for common ground to make a quick connection.

 Customers want an explanation, but they don’t need to know all the details.
-If they ask for more details, you can share, but most people want their issue resolved quickly.
+If they ask for more details, you can share, but most people want their issues resolved quickly.
 Always end each conversation with the question, “is there anything else I can do for you today?” so they have one more opportunity to ask another question and you know you’ve done everything you can to resolve the issue.

 8. Be solutions-focused

 Contact center work can be emotional, and sometimes you’ll be dealing with people who are frustrated or angry.
 For your sake and theirs, it can be helpful to adopt an approach that keeps you focused on the bigger picture and helps you stay resilient and determined to reach a good outcome.
 Make it your mission to find solutions and help your customers move from a problem-focused mindset to a more positive one.
-This approach is even more successful when the customer is in a good frame of mind to begin with.
+This approach is even more successful when the customer is in a good frame of mind, to begin with.